Table of Contents

 Stripe will give you insight into Recovered Revenue and Outstanding Invoices.

-If you are technically adept and have a good understanding of data analytics, you can create custom reports that reveal data for charges, refunds, disputes, and others with Stripe Sigma.
+If you are technically adept and understand data analytics, you can create custom reports that reveal data for charges, refunds, disputes, and others with Stripe Sigma.
 Sigma is a customizable SQL tool that allows users to write queries and track how metrics change over time.

 Anyone can create or edit a query via a template.
 Clients can generate a custom report detailing recurring revenues per month or per year, average revenue per customer, or even how many invoices remain unpaid.
 It’s an excellent tool for companies that do not like pre-packaged reports.